 To illustrate the problem setup, consider the following scenario:

-\begin{example} Let the incoming request $R_u$ be a bank asking for the user's partial Social Security Number (SSN) to open a checking account.
-The knowledge base $D_u$ contains a prior request $R^i_u$ where the same bank asked for the user's full SSN for the same purpose, which the user judged as appropriate ($l^i_u = \texttt{appropriate}$).
-The agent must decide if it can infer the appropriateness of $R_u$ based on this precedent $(R^i_u, l^i_u)$. \end{example}
+\begin{example} Let the incoming request $R_u$ be from a bank asking for the user's partial Social Security Number (SSN) to open a checking account.
+The memory $D_u$ contains a prior request $R^i_u$ in which the same bank asked for the user's full SSN for the same purpose, which the user judged as appropriate ($l^i_u = \texttt{appropriate}$).
+The agent must decide whether it can infer the appropriateness of $R_u$ based on this precedent $(R^i_u, l^i_u)$. \end{example}

 We represent each data request as a CI information flow \cite{nissenbaum2004privacy, nissenbaum2009privacy} containing five parameters: (1) \textit{data type}, the data that is being transmitted; (2) \textit{data subject}, the owner of the data; (3) \textit{data sender}, the individual sharing the data; (4) \textit{data recipient}, the individual receiving the data; (5) \textit{transmission principle}, the purpose and/or condition under which the data is shared.
 We formally define a request below: